amruthasukumaran/freshersbatch-july2020/README.txt

-This is  text file just to address assignmentsa repository.
+This is a text file just to address assignments repository.